Healing Yoga for Cancer Survivorship DVD

-THIS DVD IS NOW SOLD OUT!
+THIS DVD IS DISCONTINUED!

 However all the content from the DVD is now in the online Healing Yoga for Cancer Survivorship Home Practice Course that also includes three 30-min private Zoom sessions with me to help you navigate your journey to greater health through yoga.

 - Setting an intention to focus the mind toward a goal for healing and set the tone for the practice

 - Chanting uses simple sound practices to enhance body and breath awareness

 - Mudras to reduce anxiety and enhance immune function

 - Breathing techniques to promote healing and relaxation